 Over the years, Eritrean officials have offered vague and inconsistent explanations for the arrests–accusing the journalists of involvement in anti-state conspiracies in connection with foreign intelligence, of skirting military service, and of violating press regulations.
 Officials, at times, even denied that the journalists existed.

 Meanwhile, shreds of often unverifiable, second- or third-hand information smuggled out of the country by people fleeing into exile have suggested the deaths of as many as seven journalists in custody.

 In 2010, the Ethiopian government-sponsored Radio Wegahta cited a purported former Eritrean prison guard, Eyob Habte, as saying that Medhanie had died in Eiraeiro Prison for lack of medical care.
-The details could not be independently confirmed, although CPJ sources considered it to be generally credible.
-In 2009, the London-based Eritrean opposition news site Assena published purported death certificates of Medhanie and three others.
+The details could not be independently confirmed, although CPJ sources considered it generally credible.
+In 2009, the London-based Eritrean opposition news website Assena published purported death certificates of Medhanie and three others.

-When asked in a June 2016 interview with Radio France International about the status of journalists and politicians arrested in 2001, Eritrean Foreign Affairs Minister Osman Saleh Mohammed said "all of them are alive" and they "are in good hands."
-Asked if they would face trial, Osman said they would, "when the government decides" since members of the group are "political prisoners."
+In a June 2016 interview with Radio France International about the status of journalists and politicians arrested in 2001, Eritrean Foreign Affairs Minister Osman Saleh Mohammed said, "all of them are alive" and they "are in good hands."
+Asked if they would face trial, Osman said they would "when the government decides" since members of the group are "political prisoners."

 In October 2018, Paulos Netabay, director of the state-owned Eritrean News Agency, told CPJ that the arrest of journalists in 2001 was connected to “acts of subversion and treason by some former politicians” and that the cases had been “submitted and decided by the National Assembly.”